CarnegieHall/linked-data/README.md

 ## OVERVIEW

-Carnegie Hall Archives is preparing the initial release of our performance history dataset.
-Keep an eye on this repo!
+**Carnegie Hall Archives is preparing the initial release of our performance history dataset.
+Keep an eye on this repo!**

+You can continue to access the Linked Data [scripts](/scripts/scripts-overview.md).

 ## USAGE AND LICENSE
 ### USAGE GUIDELINES